Command Reference

 - Logged in (

-lovrabet auth) - Application code configured (
+lovrabet auth) - App Code configured (

 lovrabet config set app <code>) or use--appcodeparameter - Page files exist in